JacksonOswalt/JacksonOswalt/README.md

-### Yo 👋
+### I care about building the future.

-I'm Jackson Oswalt and I'm the yougest person to build a functional IEC nuclear fusion reactor (at 12 years old).
-I'm currently a student at USC's [Iovine and Young Academy](https://iovine-young.usc.edu/).
+Currently working on AI-enabled **HCIs and agentic hardware**, with an evolving interest in Defense tech.

-I'm currently working on AI-enabled **HCIs and agentic hardware**, with an evolving interest in Defense tech.
+I'm a student at USC's [Iovine and Young Academy](https://iovine-young.usc.edu/).

 Previously: